 Awards and Recognition Programs

-Award recipients are honored each year at The Florida Bar Foundation’s Annual Award Ceremony during The Florida Bar Annual Convention.
+Award recipients are honored each year at our Annual Award Ceremony during The Florida Bar Annual Convention.

 Medal of Honor Awards